fent/randexp.js/README.md

 # Motivation

 Regular expressions are used in every language, every programmer is familiar with them.
 Regex can be used to easily express complex strings.
-What better way to generate a random string than with a tool you can easily use to express the string any way you want?
+What better way to generate a random string than with a language you can use to express the string you want?

 Thanks to [String-Random](http://search.cpan.org/~steve/String-Random-0.22/lib/String/Random.pm) for giving me the idea to make this in the first place and [randexp](https://github.com/benburkert/randexp) for the sweet `.gen()` syntax.